FosterSetor9060/alx-low_level_programming/README.md

 - [C - Recursion](#)
 - [C Programming Tutorial 85, Recursion pt.1](#)
 - [C Programming Tutorial 86, Recursion pt.2](#)

-## Requirements

-### General

-- **Allowed Editors:** vi, vim, emacs
-- All files will be compiled on Ubuntu 20.04 LTS using `gcc`, with the options `-Wall -Werror -Wextra -pedantic -std=gnu89`.
-- All code files should end with a newline character.
-- A `README.md` file at the root of the project folder is mandatory.
-- Your code should adhere to the Betty style.
-It will be checked using `betty-style.pl` and `betty-doc.pl`.
-- Do not use global variables.
-- Limit each file to a maximum of 5 functions.
-- Do not use standard library functions like `printf`, `puts`, etc.
-- You can use the `_putchar` function.
-- Do not include `_putchar.c` as we will use our own file for it.
-- Prototypes of all functions and the `_putchar` function should be included in a header file named `main.h`.
-Don't forget to push your header file.
-- Avoid using any kind of loops.
-- Do not use static variables.

 ## Plagiarism Warning